30 Astonishing Insomnia Statistics & Facts for 2022

 8. An estimated 78% of pregnant women experience sleep disturbances.

-These disturbances happen because of changes in standard sleep/wake patterns, according to data on sleep.
+According to data on sleep, these disturbances happen because of changes in standard sleep/wake patterns.
 The most common sleep disturbances reported by women who are pregnant are insomnia, sleep deprivation, daytime napping, excessive daytime sleepiness (EDS), night walking, and restless leg syndrome.

 9. 30% of the female population says that their menstrual cycles disturb their sleep.